 The first thing to know about exploring the Coyote Buttes South area is that there are no designated hiking trails.
 From the Paw Hole access point, there is a bit of path for a short while but it isn’t maintained and becomes impossible to follow after maybe a mile or so.

 On one hand, we found the lack of trails super exciting because that meant we were able to explore wherever we wanted.
-There are no fences, paths, or signs pointing you in a certain direction so you have complete freedom to explore as you like.

 On the other hand, not having trails makes navigation and travel a lot harder.
 You’ll be bushwhacking through low shrubs, constantly assessing your surroundings, and making sure you’re headed in the right direction.